Composition, form of production and packaging

 Very rarely: fever.

+Any antibiotic therapy can cause changes in the microflora (bacteria and fungi), which is normally present in humans.
 For this reason, increased reproduction of bacteria and fungi resistant to the antibiotic used (secondary infection and superinfection) can occur, which in rare cases may require additional treatment.

 CONTRAINDICATIONS